 Tips for Success

 - Don’t over-mix the batter.
-Stir just until mixed.
+Stir just until mixed, as too much mixing can lead to tough bread.
 You can even leave a few streaks of flour in the batter.
 They’ll disappear as the bread bakes.
 For more about this method of mixing, see The Muffin Method.

 - Don’t worry when the batter doesn’t fill your pans very high.
 The bread will rise quite a bit as it bakes.